Megan Moss, 25, of Ferguson, Mo., is one of the best-known patients in the Barnes-Jewish Hospital heart transplant program’s 25-year history.

 A shortage of available donor hearts means the number of LVADs implanted at Barnes-Jewish each year now surpasses the number of hearts transplanted.
 In 2010, Barnes-Jewish surgeons implanted 55 LVADs, but transplanted only 29 hearts.

-“For the first time, we have another viable option for the treatment of severe heart failure,” says Scott Silvestry, MD, surgical director of heart transplant at Barnes-Jewish Hospital and Washington University School of Medicine.
+“For the first time, we have another viable option for the treatment of severe heart failure,” says Scott Silvestry, MD, former surgical director of heart transplant at Barnes-Jewish Hospital and Washington University School of Medicine.
 “With these devices we can provide years of meaningful therapy to allow patients to return to their lives without the use of immunosuppression.”

 The LVAD program is one of the largest in the United States, implanting almost 300 since 2002.
 Currently, about 80 Barnes-Jewish patients have LVADs; about 50 are waiting for transplants.
 The rest are not candidates for transplant, and have an LVAD as destination therapy